UNCG-DAISY/psi-collect/README.md

 3. You will need to add the module path `<parent dir>/psi-collect/psicollect/` to your `PYTHONPATH` (See [**Configuring Module**](https://psi-collect.readthedocs.io/en/master/configure_python_path/))

-*If you get an error message that looks something like `Module not found: "psic"`, then the `PYTHONPATH` is not configured correctly!*
+*If you get an error message that looks something like `Module not found: "psicollect"`, then the `PYTHONPATH` is not configured correctly!*

 ***You will need this in order to run the project.***